by K. Kersplebedeb

 On July 1, news started coming in from throughout California that there were people in many prisons, not just Pelican Bay, refusing food.
 From PBSP itself, word arrived that not only was almost everyone in the SHU participating, but that those in general population were also on board.
 It suddenly looked like the strike might have mobilized not hundreds but thousands – an order of magnitude greater than anyone had dreamed.

-Indeed, although CDCR claimed at the time that fewer than two dozen were on strike,5 within a few days it admitted that in fact over 6,000 prisoners had joined in refusing meals on July 1.
+Indeed, although CDCR claimed at the time that fewer than two dozen were on strike, ((“State says prison hunger strike involves fewer than two dozen inmates” by Sam Quinones, Los Angeles Times, July 3, 2011.)) within a few days it admitted that in fact over 6,000 prisoners had joined in refusing meals on July 1.
 At least 13 of California’s 33 prisons were affected.
 Some strikers were accepting liquid food, some were eating food from the canteen, but many were refusing any and all sustenance.

 The Short Corridor Collective had called on other prisoners to strike in solidarity for as long as they felt comfortable, even if they were not willing to go to the death, and that is clearly what was happening, involving numbers that no one had anticipated.
 The thousands of striking prisoners were joined by individuals on the outside who also began fasting to support their demands.
 During the first week, solidarity demonstrations were held in San Francisco, Oakland, Los Angeles, Seattle and Montreal.
 Press coverage in this first period was mainly limited to California mainstream media, and various progressive blogs and news websites.